NLPforGPs/NLP-Primary-Care/README.md

-## Fine-tune Pretrained Models with Distant Supervision
+## Deep Learning: Fine-tune Pretrained Models with Distant Supervision
 > This method is to fine-tune the pretrained models using descriptions and adapt them to transcripts.

 ### Setup